-Contributions will be sought from all town centre developments to provide improvements to public spaces, arrival points and street frontages at:

-- i.
-Leigh Road Recreation Ground; - ii. the Leigh Road axis from the Point, through the Precinct to the railway station forecourt.
-Provision should be made for a link to a shared foot/ cycle facility between the town centre and Barton Park in the longer term (see policy E6); - iii.
-Upper Market Street (including the bus station); - iv.
-Twyford Road, to link the town centre with programmed road corridor improvements;

-- v.
-Bishopstoke Bridge gateway; - vi.
-High Street, Market Street and Wells Place; and - vii.
-Leigh Road/Romsey Road junction in proximity to the Point.

-All highway improvements must be carried out to a standard such that they are adoptable by the Highway Authority.
+- 1. Contributions will be sought from all town centre developments to provide improvements to public spaces, arrival points and street frontages at: - a.
+Leigh Road Recreation Ground; - b. the Leigh Road axis from the Point, through the Precinct to the railway station forecourt.
+Provision should be made for a link to a shared foot/cycle facility between the town centre and Barton Park in the longer term (see policy E6); - c.
+Upper Market Street (including the bus station); - d.
+Twyford Road, to link the town centre with programmed road corridor improvements; - e.
+Bishopstoke Bridge gateway; - f.
+High Street, Market Street and Wells Place; and - g.
+Leigh Road/Romsey Road junction in proximity to the Point. - 2.
+All highway improvements must be carried out to a standard such that they are adoptable by the Highway Authority. - 6.4.30 An important element of the Town Centre Vision and Town Centre Strategy is that the overall environment of the town centre is improved and made more attractive.
+The Local Area Committee has committed to replace every tree lost through planning control with at least two trees throughout the local area.
+A number of priority areas for improvement have been defined and are set out in the policy above.